kinderp/zibaldone/README.md

 3. `downgrade`
 4. Re-reproduce the bug in BEOFRE state
 5. `edit`the report using the BEFORE clause
-6. `commit` my reproducing results.
+6. `commit` my reproducing bugs results.

+# Regression Testing

 # [2018-09-04] *first day training*